predrag3141/PSLQ/README.md

 - Classic PSLQ reduces row _n_ during Hermite reduction.
 To keep _H<sub>n,n-2</sub>_ and _H<sub>n,n-3</sub>_ non-zero -- which puts new diagonal elements where they might profitably swap with _H<sub>n-1,n-1</sub>_ -- Hermite reduction should end short of row _n_.
 How far short of row _n_, under what conditions, is a parameter to adjust.
 Since swaps of rows near the bottom of _H_ mingle row _n_ with every other row, it may sometimes be necessary to stop Hermite reduction well short of the bottom of _H_ to keep zeroes out of row _n_ near _H<sub>n,n-1</sub>_.
 - When Hermite reduction is avoided in row _n-p_ for _p>0_, a problem emerges.
 Because no reduction was performed, the Euclidean length of the vector, _v_ = (_H<sub>n-p,n-p-1</sub>_, _H<sub>n-p,n-p</sub>_), may be large enough to keep the swap of rows _n-p-1_ and _n-p_ from helping to move large diagonal elements to the right.
 To reduce the length of _v_ without performing a full Hermite reduction, it is recommended to reduce just one element of row _n-p_, _|H<sub>n-p,n-p-1</sub>|_, to less than half of |_H<sub>n-p-1,n-p-1</sub>_|, by adding a multiple of row _n-p-1_ to row _n-p_.
-- When the reduced diagonal elements near the right of _H_ are swapped towards the upper left, new non-zero values appear in row _n_ of _H_, making this reduction possible once again.
+- When the reduced diagonal elements in columns _n-2_, _n-3_, ... are swapped towards the upper left of _H_, new non-zero values appear in _H<sub>n,n-2</sub>_,  _H<sub>n,n-3</sub>_, ..., setting the conditions to perform this reduction technique once again.
 This happens during the removal of corners created by row swaps.

 It remains to be seen how many times the reduction of diagonal elements in the bottom-right of _H_ is allowed to proceed when the dimension is high; how stark the size of the current solution in column _n-1_ of _B_ becomes; and whether a rival to its size shows up in column _n-2_.
 But the hope is that the answers to those questions are "many, many times"; "very stark" and "very often".
 If so, PSLQ as an efficient solution to the shortest vector problem should break into dimension 50 and above, which is new territory for efficient algorithms.